Qualified doctors Certified medications Online consultation with aftercare

 It is believed that shifting hormones cause your nervous system to misinterpret signals, preventing neurons in your brain from doing their job properly.
 Strangely enough, this nerve miscommunication feels like a brief electric jolt to the head (or in other parts of your body).

-Stress and anxiety can also increase the risk of brain zap symptoms.
+Other menopause symptoms such as stress and anxiety can also increase the risk of brain zap symptoms.
 Stress has an effect on the nervous system, and here too, too much stress changes the way the brain's neurons communicate with each other.

 There is scientific evidence that suggests that brain zaps are a side effect of abruptly stopping certain medications, especially antidepressants.
 However, even if you don't stop abruptly and slowly taper off antidepressants, you can still get these symptoms.
 Why?
 Because serotonin levels in the brain suddenly drop.
 The same applies to drug use, which also affects serotonin levels in the brain.